ellerypan/QUORA-INSINCERE-QUESTION-CLASSIFICATION/README.md

 - Process Misspells
 - Clean Contractions

-After the work above, the proportion of embedding found for vocabulary vocab increased from 25% to 64%.
+After the work above, the proportion of embedding found for vocabulary increased from 25% to 64%.

 #### Feature Engineer
 - Sentence Length